-- 1) Install a SSDS to create negative sub-slab pressure beneath the Site Building, thus mitigating potential soil vapor intrusion issues within the Site building. - 2) Install gauges and alarms associated with the SSDS as well as pressure field extension (PFE) points to confirm the influence and monitor the operation of the system.
+- 1) Install a SSDS to create negative sub-slab pressure beneath the northern portion of the 1500 Jefferson Road Building, thus mitigating potential soil vapor intrusion (SVI) issues. - 2) Install gauges and alarms associated with the SSDS as well as pressure field extension (PFE) points to confirm the influence and monitor the operation of the system. - 3) Conduct SVI testing within the 1500 Jefferson Road Building outside the area of influence to confirm the extent of the SSDS is adequate to mitigate SVI.